If you’re looking for a comprehensive guide to WordPress SEO, you’ve come to the right place.

 The basic version of Yoast is completely free.
 There are premium upgrades, but those features are overkill for most users.

-So head over to the Plugins section in your WordPress dashboard, click Add New, search for “Yoast SEO,” and install the plugin.
+So head over to the Plugins section in your In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More, click Add New, search for “Yoast SEO,” and install the plugin.

 Once it’s installed, you’ll see a new SEO option in the main WordPress menu.
 This is where you’ll manage the various SEO options that Yoast provides.
 Feel free to poke around.
 We’ll cover the essentials below.

 The first thing you’ll want to do with the Yoast SEO plugin is optimize your page titles.

 Page titles determine what you see in your browser tab when you visit your site, and they also dictate how your site appears in search results: